LihaoWang/internetfamous/README.md

 While being a successful businessman, Braun was strict with his clients.
 For instance, when Bieber was late for a performance, Braun immediately called Bieber and yelled at him.
 Then he would point out his fault and “have somebody come to his house every workday”.

+In the reading”Listening and longing”, the story of Dodge’s bid impressed me a lot.
+I think it might be one of the early examples of self advertising.
+During the auction, Dodge continuously increased the bid to gain attention from other bidders.
+Fame and attention was not a bad thing for himself as a writer of comic songs and sketches.
+Finally, his dramatic auction and the high bid became a news distributed in public.
+And this the result he would like to see.
+On one hand, he won the auction.
+On the other hand, he gained fame.
+It was not a bad deal for him.

 ## Week 1 homework
 ![](hw1.jpeg)